Malteusa/MaltsBlockStoryMods/README.md

   * Works on equipable vehicles like the Jetpack and Diving suit.
   * Any hidden mount will automatically become visible again once dismounted.
 ---
-* **Tool Stacking**: A mod that makes all tools, weapons and armor automatically stack and combine durability when picked up and manually in your inventory.
-Also makes Fuel finally stack in your inventory.
----
 * **Instant Anvil**: Fully configurable tweaks to the Block Story anvil, ranging from porting Minecraft's durability merging feature to Instant Anvils and Hammer Repairing.
   > All features can be toggled using the in-game mods list config.
   * Durability merging feature: combine 2 of the same tool/armor to transfer durability.